malvia/list-of-ads/README.md

 * Submit the form by giving to and from date (with validation)

-* The result displays graph based on the response data.
+* The result displays graphical representation of the response data.

 * List gives the tabular format.